HMO Mortgage topics covered below

 You can click here to check if you need a licence.

-Can I get an HMO on a standard buy to let mortgage?
+Can I get an HMO on a standard buy-to-let mortgage?

 No, there are specific mortgage products for HMO properties.
 If you obtain a standard buy to let mortgage with a view to run a HMO you will be in breach of your mortgage contract (who will insist that the whole property is let on a single AST (Assured Short hold Tenancy agreement) rather than room-by-room), and if discovered the lend may give you 30 days to repay the outstanding mortgage balance.

-HMO mortgages on the high street.
+Can I get an HMO mortgage on the high street?

-Generally, high street lenders are unwilling to deal with this type of mortgage.
+No, high street lenders are unwilling to deal with this type of mortgage.
 However, there are select specialist lenders who have specific products that are geared towards this lending.

 The criteria are strict, and each lender will have their own criteria around some or all of the following aspects.